-In 1863 the Philadelphia industrialist, George Allen, built an Italianate villa of bracket, post and beam on the island of Cape May.
-Designed by the internationally acclaimed architect Samuel Sloan, and constructed by Henri Phillipi, this seaside palace was used by Allen and his descendants as a country estate for the next 83 years.
+In 1863 Philadelphia industrialist, George Allen, built an Italianate villa of bracket, post and beam on the island of Cape May.
+Designed by the internationally acclaimed architect Samuel Sloan and constructed by Henri Phillipi, this seaside palace was used by Allen and his descendants as a country estate for the next 83 years.

 The period earth-toned exterior was painted white, while the interior was partitioned into many small rooms.
 Unfortunately, the conversion caused structural weaknesses.
 During the next half-century the house fell into disrepair.
-By the 1980′s, the boarding-house license was revoked for lack of upkeep.
+By the 1980′s, the boarding house license was revoked for lack of upkeep.

 The main beams were rotting with age, and new I-beams were installed to support the Mansion and straighten the rolling hallway floors.
-Electricity and plumbing were replaced, including the addition of a new HVAC and sprinkler system to conform with current codes.
+Electricity and plumbing were replaced, including the addition of a new HVAC and sprinkler system to conform to current codes.

 Outside, the entire house was sanded down to the bare wood and repainted to period-appropriate earth-tones and all five chimneys were rebuilt using the original bricks.
 The slate and tin roofs, copper gutters, brackets, porches, soffits, trims, moldings, and fascia boards were replaced.
-Finally, the finial was re-gilded, the entire grounds were tamed and the Italianate gardens were re-established.
+Finally, the finial was re-gilded, the entire grounds were landscaped and the Italianate gardens were re-established.
 Inside, all of the original architectural elements, furnishings, including the gasolier fixtures, walls, ceilings, floors, stairs, doors, and windows have been restored to their original splendor.
 The 30-inch granite basement walls were waterproofed and phase I of the project was complete.